NPP Flagbearership: I see no wrong with people declaring intent now - Obiri Boahen

-Deputy General Secretary of the New Patriotic Party (NPP), Nana Obiri Boahen has expressed that no one should be chastised for declaring their intent to contest for the flagbearership of the party in 2024.
+Deputy General Secretary of the New Patriotic Party (NPP), Nana Obiri Boahen, has expressed that no one should be chastised for declaring their intent to contest for the flagbearership of the party.

 According to him, every individual has an ambition and as such, if people are making their intent known, there is no reason to be worried about this trend.